 Without any IoT solutions in place, it can be difficult for operators to actually know that it’s happening.

 Vendon enables operators to track the number of cups made and compare this number to coffee bean sales to ensure beans are not sourced from elsewhere.
-This allows operators to ensure their business is running at full capacity and helps avoid lost revenue in a time when every penny counts.
+This allows operators to ensure their business is running at full capacity and helps avoid lost revenue at a time when every penny counts.

 4. Monitoring machine maintenance